openmm/openmm/docs-source/usersguide/application.rst

 This line combines the force field with the molecular topology loaded from the PDB file to create a complete mathematical description of the system we want to simulate.
-(More precisely, we invoke the :py:class:`ForceField` object’s :py:meth:`.createSystem` function.
-It creates a :py:class:`System` object, which we assign to the variable :code:`system`\ .)
+(More precisely, we invoke the :class:`ForceField` object’s :meth:`.createSystem` function.
+It creates a :class:`System` object, which we assign to the variable :code:`system`\ .)
 It specifies some additional options about how to do that: use particle mesh Ewald for the long range electrostatic interactions (:code:`nonbondedMethod=PME`\ ), use a 1 nm cutoff for the direct space interactions (\ :code:`nonbondedCutoff=1*nanometer`\ ), and constrain the length of all bonds that involve a hydrogen atom (\ :code:`constraints=HBonds`\ ).
+Note the way we specified the cutoff distance 1 nm using :code:`1*nanometer`:
+This is an example of the powerful units tracking and automatic conversion facility built into the OpenMM Python API that makes specifying unit-bearing quantities convenient and less error-prone.
+We could have equivalently specified :code:`10*angstrom` instead of :code:`1*nanometer` and achieved the same result, but had we specified the wrong dimensions, such as :code:`1*(nanometer**2)` or :code:`1*picoseconds`, OpenMM would have thrown an exception.
+The units system will be described in more detail later, in Section :ref:`units-and-dimensional-analysis`.
 ::

     temperature = 300*kelvin